Cinema of the Philippines: Late 1980s to 1990s

 By the time the People Power Revolution deposed Ferdinand Marcos from the presidency, most Filipino films were mass-produced with quality sacrificed for commercial success.
+Although the Movie and Television Review and Classification Board (MTRCB) and the Film Development Foundation of the Philippines (FDFP) had been established by Marcos in 1985 to assist the film industry's development, the imposition of a high amusement tax lead to the annual number of films produced to decline throughout the 1980s, although the number was still more than 200 films a year.
 Filmmaker Ishmael Bernal admitted in 1993 that his growing inactivity in filmmaking was because the national economy "went kamikaze since '86.
 Movie producers have since cut their budgets short, hiring quickie directors to make instant-hit ventures."